polyfacet/my-md-log/Other/Principles.md

 ## In simple terms
 As a Feynman fan I must include some of his quotes.

-    If you can't explain something to a first year student, then you haven't really understood .
+    If you can't explain something to a first year student, then you haven't really understood.

     -- Richard P. Feynman

 This one I like because often in my work discussion are often handled on detail level.
 But the documentation should be written on a high level so it is easy to understand.
 So it is easy to reevaluate in the future.
+It connects back to Einsteins quote about problem solving to.
+Often if you try to explain something in simple terms you may often find that the solution has it flaws.
+Often the solution is more complicated than it needs to be.